canonical/cloud-init/doc/rtd/topics/datasources/vultr.rst

       timeout: 2
       wait: 2

-- *url*: The URL used to aquire the metadata configuration from
+- *url*: The URL used to acquire the metadata configuration from
 - *retries*: Determines the number of times to attempt to connect to the metadata service
 - *timeout*: Determines the timeout in seconds to wait for a response from the